AgoRapide/AgoRapide/README.md

 ## Is AgoRapide technically complicated?
 We strive to keep the code as simple as possible.

 For instance there is almost no use of reflection in the code.
-Use of generics is also kept to a minimum, with only a few generic types, like &lt;TProperty&gt; used throughout.
+Use of generics is also kept to a minimum, with only a few generic types, like &lt;TProperty&gt; used throughout (even this is on its way out as we are tweaking the internal mechanism of AgoRapide).

 ## Is AgoRapide easy to get started with?
 Yes.